hustcer/nushell.github.io/.ebook-pub/commands/format_filesize.md

 ## Parameters

-- `format value`: the format into which convert the file sizes
+- `format value`: The format into which convert the file sizes.
-- `...rest`: For a data structure input, format filesizes at the given cell paths
+- `...rest`: For a data structure input, format filesizes at the given cell paths.

 ## Input/output types: